What Is The Best Camera For Food Photography?

 PROS

-• The iPhone cameras are awesome
+• The iPhone cameras are really good

-• You already have an iPhone
+• You already have one

 CONS